KatsiarynaTsialpuk/HTML-Snippets/article/README.md

 - `<footer>` - splits out content that shouldnt be in the main section of content.
 So for example the author of the blog post.
 - `<address>` - Author, email address etc.
 - `<time>` - useful for adding the time of when the blog was posted on.
+- `rel="author"` - defines th elink reference to be related to the author.

 ```html
 <article>